Want to learn how a dietitian really eats? The truth about eating healthy and dieting from a real nutritionist.

 During my Seaside farmer’s market visit, I discovered that the dairy farm, Ocheesee Creamery in Grand Ridge, FL holds regular tours…for freeeeeeee!
 The hour and a half drive was well worth the journey!
 The tour was unstructured, but that’s okay.
-We learned a lot and petting the one day old
+We learned a lot and petting the onedayold baby cow was the cream of the crop!

 The cows don’t mind being milked; they gather round the milking station at 4 am waiting for the family farm owners to let them in.
 They have a lovely snack, get a nice bath and even rub their bums on a gigantic rotating brush.